erwont/Speed-Lines/README.md

 Lunch it from Animation Presets-User Presets from the Effects & Presets panel window in After Effects.

-Just double clicking it or draging it on a new shape layer.
+Just double clicking it or draging it on to a new shape layer.

 Enjoy!